-When you have inflammation in the throat, the cells in the throat swell up due to the collection of fluid as a result of inflammation.
-This swelling results in throat pain that are commonly associated with a throat infection.
-When you gargle with warm salt water, the salt pulls out the water from the cells, reducing their size, and thus reducing pain.
+When you have inflammation in the throat, the cells in the throat swell due to the collection of fluid as a result of inflammation.
+This swelling results in throat pain that is commonly associated with a throat infection.
+When you gargle with warm salt water, the salt pulls out the water from the cells, reducing their size, and thus reducing pain and inflammation.

 Moreover, the warmth of the water loosens up the mucus and thus promotes easy expulsion.

-Saltwater is therefore a very cheap and effective solution for cough.
-This would also be helpful if you want to prevent throat infections as well.
-Though, plain water gargle is also good enough for the prevention of upper respiratory tract infections.
+Saltwater is therefore a very cheap and effective solution for a cough.
+This would also be helpful if you want to prevent throat infections and upper respiratory tract infections.

-You can prepare a simple cup of ginger tea by cutting the ginger in thin slices and letting it steep in the water for 10-15 minutes.
-Add a little honey for the added benefit.
+You can prepare a simple cup of ginger tea by cutting ginger into thin slices and letting it steep in water for 10-15 minutes.
+Add a little honey for added benefit.

 5. Herbal Teas:

-Apart from that, you can also go for some herbal teas for your sore throat and cough.
+Herbal teas can also be used for your sore throat and cough.
 You can read about the various teas helpful for the sore throat here.

 Pineapple Juice Recipe For Cough

-You can use a store-bought pineapple juice or you can prepare fresh pineapple juice at home.
+You can use a store-bought pineapple juice or prepare fresh pineapple juice at home.
 Get 100% pure pineapple juice if buying from the store.

-Combine all these ingredients and consume this drink twice a day, or whenever you have a throat irritation.
+Combine these ingredients and consume this drink up to twice a day, or whenever you have throat irritation.

-You can also add water steeped with ginger in this drink, or you can completely replace pineapple juice with ginger tea in this recipe.
+You can also add water steeped with ginger in this drink, or completely replace pineapple juice with ginger tea in this recipe.

+While this natural remedy has little supportive research, it also comes with little to no risk of trying out in order to relieve your cough.
 If you are going to drink pineapple juice as a natural remedy to cough, it is recommended that you consume pineapple juice mixed with other ingredients that are known for relieving cough.
-This should give superior results when compared to pineapple juice alone.
+This should give superior results when compared to consuming pineapple juice alone.